softwaremill/realworld-tapir-zio/adr/00-packages.md

 ## Conclusion

-We decided that, from now on, application will be structured in layers.
-Onion architecture has its drawbacks.
+We decided that, from now on, application will have a layered structure.
-It takes more effort upfront and requires discipline to maintain, but we believe that benefits outweigh the costs.
+Such layered design requires to invest additional effort, but benefits outweigh the costs.
 New app structure will allow for easier changes in the future, and will better showcase tapirs potential.